Gedi-Ge Ruins at Ancient Anuradhapura (අනුරාධපුර ගෙඩිගේ නටබුන්)

 Loading...

-To the north east of royal palace of of king Vijayabahu I, lies a set of ruins which are rarely visited by pilgrims.
+To the northeast of the royal palace of King Vijayabahu I, lies a set of ruins which are rarely visited by pilgrims.
 These ruins are accessible through a by-road on the Watawandana Road or Sangamitta Road.

 Only some of the ruins in this central palace area have been identified.
-Maha Pali Alms Hall (one of the refectories of Abhayagiriya Monastery), A ruin identified as the Dalada-Ge (House of the Tooth Relic), Gedi-Ge, an image house with a semi domical roof and another image house almost identical to Gedi-Ge, simply known as Building “A”.
-All these 4 buildings lie 50 meters of each other.
+Maha Pali Alms Hall (one of the refectories of Abhayagiriya Monastery), A ruin identified as the Dalada-Ge (House of the Tooth Relic), Gedi-Ge, an image house with a semi-domical roof and another image house almost identical to Gedi-Ge, simply known as Building “A”.
+All these 4 buildings lie 50 meters from each other.

-Although the history of this structure is not known, the building has been built entirely from bricks and in fact the above two image houses are also the only known image houses built entirely of brick masonry in Anuradhapura.
-Only the door and window frame has been built with granite.
+Although the history of this structure is not known, the building has been built entirely from bricks and in fact, the above two image houses are also the only known image houses built entirely of brick masonry in Anuradhapura.
+Only the door and window frame have been built with granite.

-There is material evidence of the vaulted roof of both buildings and proofs of staircases which led to the upper floors.
-Some parts of the roof had bee visible in the time of H.C.P.
+There is material evidence of the vaulted roof of both buildings and proof of staircases which led to the upper floors.
+Some parts of the roof had been visible in the time of H.C.P.
 Bell, the first British Commissioner of Archaeology in the late 19th century.
-Both shrines have square outer shrine and projecting bays on each sides and a regular square as the inner sanctum.
+Both shrines have a square outer shrine and projecting bays on each side and a regular square as the inner sanctum.

 References